openedx-unsupported/devstack/README.rst

    ...
    Build failed running pavelib.assets.update_assets: Subprocess return code: 137

-This is an indication that your docker process died during execution.
-Most likely, this is due to running out of memory.
-If you are set to 2GB (docker for mac default), increase it to 4GB (the current recommendation).
-If you are set to 4GB, try 6GB.
+This error is an indication that your docker process died during execution.
+Most likely, this error is due to running out of memory.
+If your Docker configuration is set to 2GB (docker for mac default), increase it to 4GB (the current recommendation).
+If your Docker configuration is set to 4GB, then try 6GB.

 Performance
 -----------